 If you’d like to get email notifications about farm news, including volunteer opportunities, upcoming events and classes, recipes, and other fun stuff, visit our home page and subscribe to our email list.

 Skills Desired: No prior experience in a farm or garden setting is required!
 Our goal is to educate; as long as you’ve got a desire to learn independently as well as from and alongside co-workers and community members, you’re set.
-We’re looking for hard-working, responsible, positive, and open-minded candidates to complete our farm force for the 2020 season.
+We look for hard-working, responsible, positive, and open-minded candidates to complete our farm force.

 Housing, stipend, length of stay, and other details will be discussed with each applicant on an individual basis.